Rep. D'Esposito to Newsmax: Trump NY Case Blatant 'Political Persecution'

 "Now we're going to have businesses and people doing business in New York," he said.
 "They're going to begin leaving because they can face the same consequences as Donald Trump."

-The judge also ruled against Trump's sons Eric and Donald Jr., imposing millions in fines agains them as well.
+The judge also ruled against Trump's sons Eric and Donald Jr., imposing millions in fines against them as well.

 D'Esposito added that the findings will also resonate with people across the United States who have an interest in getting involved in politics and government.